mltframework/mlt_web/plugins/FilterSubtitle.md

 ## Plugin Information

-title: QText
+title: Subtitle
 media types:
 Video
-description: Overlay text onto the video
+description: Overlay subtitles onto the video
-version: 4
+version: 1
 creator:
 copyright: Meltytech, LLC
 license: LGPLv2.1

 ## Parameters

+### resource

+title: Resource
+description:
+The path to a text file that contains SRT subtitles
+type: string
+readonly: no
+required: no

-### argument
+### text

 title: Text
 description:
-The text to overlay.
+A string that containes a complete SRT document.
+This parameter is ignored if resource is set.
 type: string
 readonly: no
+required: no

+### feed

+title: Text
+description:
+A string that identifies the feed in the MLT Frame to overlay.
+This parameter is ignored if resource or text is set.
+type: string
+readonly: no
-required: yes
+required: no
-default: text
+default: 0
-widget: text

 ### geometry